 San Ysidro School District's mission is to provide a quality education and opportunity for ALL students to succeed.
-Therefore, we are committed to providing each of our students with a supportive learning environment for all of our students, including our students with disabilities to be successful.
+Therefore, we are committed to providing each of our students with a supportive learning environment for all of our students, including our students with disabilities, McKenny?
+Vento students and foster youth to be successful.
 The LCAP aligns with the 8 state priorities and will be comprised of five goals - 1) Student Achievement 2) English Language Proficiency 3) Safety, Climate, and Student Engagement, 4) Social Emotional Skills and 5) Parent Engagement.